aymane1234/aymane1234.github.io/index.md

 ## Portfolio

-my name is Aymane Amine and I am completing a Msc degree in stochastics and dynamical systems at the university of Vienna, where I have already finished a bachelor degree with a thesis titled “Distribution, Fourier transform and the Wave equation” under the supervision of Professor Roland Donninger.
+my name is Aymane Amine and I am completing a Msc degree in stochastics and dynamical systems at the university of Vienna, where I have already finished a bachelor degree with a thesis titled “Distribution, Fourier transform and the Wave equation”.
 I expect to be finished this upcoming January.
-During my studies, I developed an immense interest in Analysis, Geometry, Probability theory as well as PDE´s.
+During my studies, I developed an immense interest in Analysis, Geometry, Probability theory as well as PDEs.
 In my master thesis under supervision of Julio Backhoff and Abdol-Reza Mansouri from Queens university.
 I am investigating problems at the intersection of the fields of (Continuous Martingale) optimal transport, Geometry and Stochastic Analysis.

 You can contact me at aymane1000@live.fr